 There is also a Fall Festival, with music, art, crafts, food, and plenty of vendor booths.
 December brings a craft fair highlighting the handmade items of many local artisans.

-The Lubbock Municipal Garden and Arts Center is perfect (and free!) for visitors, with local art and a beautiful garden.
+The Lubbock Municipal Garden and Arts Center, with local art and beauty, is perfect (and free!) for visitors.

 12. Lubbock Memorial Arboretum